squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 `cards_color`{ #cards-color }

-:   :octicons-milestone-24: Default: [primary color][palette.primary] + header
+:   [:octicons-tag-24: insiders-2.13.0][Insiders] · :octicons-milestone-24:
-    text color – This option specifies which colors to use for the background `fill` and foreground `text` when generating the social card:
+    Default: [primary color][palette.primary] – This option specifies which colors to use for the background `fill` and foreground `text` when generating the social card:

     ``` yaml
     plugins: